-2.1 Positional node features
+2.1 Positional Node Features

 Positional node features help GNNs capture node distance information regarding their relative positions in the graph.
 For example, in Figure 1, nodes A and B are positionally close.
 A real case is the publication network, where two authors who cite each other and also cite / get cited by similar other authors should be close considering their graph positions, and recognized as sharing similar research interests.
-Some intuitive positional node feature initialization methods include:
+Some intuitive positional node features include:

-- random: A feature vector following random distribution is generated for each node, which is decided by the random seed in the data initialization.
+• random: A feature vector following random distribution is generated for each node, which is decided by the random seed in the data initialization.
 The random feature of each node varies among training runs with different random seeds initialization.
-This feature itself does not reflect relative positions, but it records a high-dimensional identity for each node, which can indirectly help GNNs learn the relative node positions. - one-hot: A unique one-hot feature vector is initialized for each node [11, 48].
-This feature is essentially equivalent to the random feature, when the parameters in the first linear layer of the GNN are randomly initialized. - eigen: Eigen decomposition is performed on the normalized adjacency matrix and then the top k eigen vectors are used to generate a k-dimensional feature vector for each node [6, 19, 53], where the optimal value of k is decided by grid search [25]. - deepwalk: The initial feature of a node is generated based on the DeepWalk algorithm from [29] with the walk length set as 40 by default.
+This feature itself does not reflect relative positions, but it records a high-dimensional identity for each node, which can indirectly help GNNs learn the relative node positions.

+- one-hot: A unique one-hot vector is initialized for each node [14, 53].
+This feature is essentially equivalent to random, when the first linear layer of the GNN are randomly initialized. - eigen: Eigen decomposition is performed on the normalized adjacency matrix and then the top k eigen vectors are used to generate a k-dimensional feature vector for each node [7, 22, 58], where the optimal value of k is decided by grid search [33]. - deepwalk: The initial feature of a node is generated based on the DeepWalk algorithm from [37] with the walk length set as 40 by default.
 Deep walk features with walk length longer than 2 can help to capture higher-order positional information in the graph.

 Correspondingly, positional node classifications target at grouping nodes with respect to their positions, which corresponds to coarse global information in the graph.
 For example, in Figure 1, nodes A and B should be classified into the same class in the task of positional node classification.
-Specifically, eigen and deepwalk methods which generate features by matrix decomposition [30], are essentially dimension reduction, where the complex graph structures (i.e., adjacency matrices) information are embedded into a low dimensional representation.
+Specifically, eigen and deepwalk methods which generate features by matrix decomposition [38], are essentially dimension reduction, where the complex graph structures (i.e., adjacency matrices) information are embedded into a low dimensional representation.
 Therefore, eigen and deepwalk methods also incorporate structural information.
 However, as the features based on eigen and deepwalk reflect the position of nodes, with some abuse of terminology, we keep calling them positional features.

-2.2 Structural node features
+2.2 Structural Node Features